Back to

 Mental Stimulation: Interactive Toys and/or Training

-Offering all your pet’s meals in interactive toys (puzzle) is a great way to keep them busy and burn off their energy.
-Making your dog work for his food is equivalent to 10 times the moderate physical exercise of the same duration.
+Offering all your pet’s meals in interactive toys (puzzle) is a great way to keep it busy and burn off their energy.
+Making your dog work for its food is equivalent to 10 times the moderate physical exercise of the same duration.
 Start with a beginner’s level of difficulty and remember to vary the types of interactive toys to keep it challenging.

 IMG 0307